hbkworld/streaming-spec/complex_types.md

 * time (a 64 bit quantity that contains an absolute time given a specific time family)

 In addition we might have known compound value types that are combinations of those base value types.
-There might be implicit knowledge about how to handle those known compound value types.
-If one is not able to handle a type, the underlying length information can be used to skip the package.
-Currently there are no such value types.

 ## Array